rklymentiev/py-for-neuro/slides/chapter3_03_pandas_joins.md

 * **Table A**: holds IDs and subjects' names
 * **Table B**: holds IDs and subjects' occupation

-We will join the data by the column `Id`. *Think what would happen if we didn't have the `Id` column in the Table B. Would we be able to join these two table together?*
+We will join the data by the column `Id`. *Think what would happen if we didn't have the `Id` column in the Table B. Would we be able to join these two tables together?*

-During the inner join we take only those observations that have matching `Id` value in both tables (these observations are marked with green ticks).
+With inner join we take only those observations that have matching `Id` value in both tables (these observations are marked with green ticks).
 Note that there were two observations in a Table B with `Id` "1", so in a resulted table (bottom right) we have two observations for "Bob".

 ---